Analysis | Those huge border apprehension numbers don’t tell the whole story

 The effect is significant.
 More than half of those apprehended at the border since March — 55 percent — were subsequently removed from the country.
 Over the course of the fiscal year, more than 60 percent of apprehensions led to Title 42 expulsions.
 The effect of that is obvious below.
 The surge in migration that prompted the Trump administration to declare a crisis at the border included a month (May 2019) during which there were more Title 8 apprehensions than at any point in 2021.
 Of course, at the time, there was no pandemic and no Title 42.

-CBP categorizes migrants into three different groups: unaccompanied children, members of families (meaning at least one child and one parent) and single adults.
-Most of those who are expelled under Title 42 fall into that latter group.
+CBP categorizes migrants into three groups: unaccompanied children, members of families (meaning at least one child and one parent) and single adults.
+Most of those who are expelled under Title 42 fall into that last group.

-This is important because it likely contributes to another factor worth considering: many of those apprehended at the border are repeat offenders, people who were stopped crossing the border and then tried again.
-In fiscal years 2014 to 2019, an average of 15 percent of apprehensions were people who’d already been stopped at the border.
-Over the last four months, 28 percent of apprehensions were of people who had been previously stopped that month.
-In May, 38 percent were.
+This is important because it probably contributes to another factor worth considering: Many of those apprehended at the border are repeat offenders, people who were stopped while crossing the border and then tried again to cross.
+In fiscal 2014 to 2019, an average of 15 percent of those apprehended had previously been stopped at the border.
+Over the past four months, 28 percent of those apprehended in any given month had previously been stopped that month.
+In May, 38 percent had been.

-Of course, those repeat offenders also likely inflate the number of Title 42 removals as well.
-But we have data from recent months on the fate of those who aren’t quickly expelled from the country.
-Most of them are either still in detention or were transferred to other law enforcement agencies due to outstanding warrants or other issues.
-It’s often the case that border apprehensions are conflated in political rhetoric with the idea that those migrants are then released into the country, but fewer than half of those who stayed in the U.S. were granted what CBP terms “humanitarian release.”
+Of course, those repeat offenders probably also inflate the number of Title 42 removals.
+But we have data from recent months on the fate of those who are not quickly expelled from the country.
+Most of them are either still in detention or were transferred to other law enforcement agencies because of outstanding warrants or other issues.
+It is often the case that border apprehensions are conflated in political rhetoric with the idea that those migrants are released into the country, but fewer than half of those who remained in the United States after crossing the border were granted what CBP terms “humanitarian release.”

-The number of migrants released by CBP from March through August is equivalent to about 1-in-5 of those who were apprehended during that period.
+The number of migrants released into the country by CBP from March through August is equivalent to about 1 in 5 of those who were apprehended in that period.
 The number expelled under Title 42 is three times as high.

-Given the potency of immigration as a political issue, you will certainly hear that topline number about apprehensions used as a shorthand for what’s happening at the border.
-But that topline is inflated by repeat offenders and by people who are quickly sent back out of the country, among other things.
-Nuance fares poorly in such discussions, but it’s nonetheless useful to introduce it.
+Given the potency of immigration as a political issue, you certainly will hear that top-line number about apprehensions used as a shorthand for what’s happening at the border.
+But that top line is inflated by repeat offenders and by people who are quickly sent back out of the country.
+Nuance fares poorly in such discussions, but introducing it is nonetheless useful.